projectacrn/acrn-hypervisor/doc/introduction/index.rst

-   notices it is a PIO instruction (``in AL, 20h`` in this example), and put the decoded information (including the PIO address, size of access, read/write, and target register) into the shared page, and notify/interrupt the SOS to process.
+   notices it is a PIO instruction (``in AL, 20h`` in this example), and put the decoded information (including the PIO address, size of access, read/write, and target register) into the shared page, and notify/interrupt the Service VM to process.
-3. The Virtio and hypervisor service module (VHM) in SOS receives the interrupt, and queries the IO request ring to get the PIO instruction details.
+3. The Virtio and hypervisor service module (VHM) in Service VM receives the interrupt, and queries the IO request ring to get the PIO instruction details.
 4. It checks to see if any kernel device claims